-Abbey Logistics is an important partner to British Sugar.
-Providing us with bulk tanker transport from our factories to our industrial customers their focus on responsible resource use is key to our relationship.
+Abbey Logistics has been an important transport partner to British Sugar since 2016, providing us with over 350 bulk tanker deliveries per week from our factories to our industrial customers.

-As part of our commitment to transport road safety and improving our vehicle efficiencies in general we have been working closely together to explore new and exciting opportunities.
+As part of our commitment to both transport road safety and improving our vehicle efficiencies, we continue to work closely together to explore new and exciting technologies.

-All 17 vehicles are powered by an 11 litre, 2,150 newton metre output engine together with low rolling resistance tyres, which help reduce fuel consumption.
-Equipping with the latest sat nav systems means that drivers can avoid heavily congested areas and minimise time spent in slow traffic.
-This will help improve the reliability of timely deliveries to our customers.
+As with previous models, the vehicles are equipped with the latest sat nav systems, meaning that drivers can avoid heavily congested areas and minimise time spent in slow traffic, helping to improve the reliability of timely deliveries to our customers.